 Pinault’s endeavor had been years in the making.
-For over a decade of he was thwarted by hurdles due to French political bureaucracy, and by those holding the governmental reins of cultural policy, who at the time, were to direct all funding to the public domain, and to avoid the rising tensions over the privatization of that sector.
+For over a decade, his efforts had been thwarted by hurdles due to French political bureaucracy, and by those holding the governmental reins of cultural policy, who at the time, were to direct all funding to the public domain, and to avoid the rising tensions over the privatization of that sector.
 Pinault had initially conceived that the construction take place on the site of a defunct Renault automobile factory on the Île Seguin, an islet in the Seine, to the southwest of Paris.
 The 30,000 square-meter museum was slated to open in 2004.
 However, after endless negotiations and wait times for planning permissions, Pinault uprooted his collection of over 10,000 artworks by nearly 600 artists, and resorted to placing it in Venice—first at the Palazzo Grassi, which he renovated in 2006, and subsequently, the rest at the Punta della Dogana three years later.

 What must have added to his frustration, was to have known that his arch-rival Bernard Arnault had obtained an agreement to house his own private collection on a piece of land adjacent to the classical Jardin d’Acclimatation in the Bois de Boulogne in December 2006.
 Nine months later, planning permissions were granted by the City of Paris, and Frank Gehry’s extravagantly eccentric design was approved.
 The Foundation Louis Vuitton opened its doors there in October of 2014